advance100/doc_webpack/configuration.md

 ### `resolve.extensions`

 An array of extensions that should be used to resolve modules.
-For example, in order to discover CoffeeScript files, your array should contain the string `"*.coffee"`.
+For example, in order to discover CoffeeScript files, your array should contain the string `".coffee"`.

 > Default: `["", ".webpack.js", ".web.js", ".js"]`